k14krug/kTunes/README.md

 ## Purpose

 Using the iTunes Genre field, create playlists with user defined percentages for each genre.
-The songs from each genre are merged together based on these percentages into a playlist that also tries to minimuze repeating of artist.
-For example an artist from the first genre choice can only be played every 15 songs (see "Variable artist repeat interval" below for more detail).
-The final playlist will be ordered by least recently played per genre.
+The songs selected for each genre are ordered by least recently played.
+The final playlist merges all the genres together based on the percentages.
+The playlist also minimizes the repeating of artists.
+For example an artist should only be played every 15 songs (see "Variable artist repeat interval" below for more detail).

 An additional dynamic(on-the-fly) category can be created of your recently added songs from the "Latest" genre.
 If you check this option you also need to choose a "recent add" date and a weighting of these songs as compared to the remaining "Latest" songs.
-Choosing this option has no effect you actual iTunes catelog, only which songs are added to the playlist.
+Choosing this option has no effect on your actual iTunes catelog, only which songs are added to the playlist.

 The new playlist can be played with any app that reads *.m3u files but if you want to continue to make playlist based on least recently played date the playlist must be played through iTunes.